 all the same, he himself does not know; but opinion is found over all.

 Whether this is global or limited skepticism is controversial (Lesher 1992 and 1994 argues for a limited interpretation).
 Xenophanes stresses the difficulty of coming to certainty, particularly about things beyond our direct experience.
+Nonetheless, in B35 (a tantalizingly short fragment), Xenophanes says, “Let these thing be accepted to be like the truth” (see Bryan 2012 for a full discussion).

-The plan or order that steers the cosmos is, itself, a rational order.
+This plan or order that steers the cosmos is, itself, a rational order.
 This means not only that it is non-capricious and so intelligible (in the sense that humans can, at least in principle, come to understand it), it is also an intelligent system: there is an intelligent plan at work, if only in the sense of the cosmos working itself out in accordance with rational principles.
 Consider B114:

 Those who would speak with understanding must ground themselves firmly in that which is common to all, just as a city does in its law, and even more firmly!
 For all human laws are nourished by one law, the divine; for it rules as far at it wishes and suffices for all, and is still more than enough.

-Heraclitus is not only claiming that human prescriptive law must harmonize with divine law, but he is also asserting that divine law encompasses both the universal laws of the cosmos itself and the particular laws of men.
+Heraclitus is not only claiming that human prescriptive law must harmonize with divine law, but he is also asserting that divine law encompasses both the universal laws of the cosmos itself and the particular laws of humans.
 The cosmos itself is an intelligent, eternal (and hence divine) system that orders and regulates itself in an intelligent way: the logos is the account of this self-regulation.
 We can come to grasp and understand at least part of this divine system.
 This is not merely because we ourselves are part of (contained in) the system, but because we have, through our capacity for intelligent thinking, the power to grasp the system as a whole, through knowing the logos.
 How this grasping is supposed to work is tantalizingly obscure.

 Parmenides gives us a poem in Homeric hexameters, narrating the journey of a young man (a kouros, in Greek) who is taken to meet a goddess who promises to teach him “all things” (28B1).
 The content of the story the goddess tells is not the knowledge that will allow humans, by having it, to know.
 Rather, the goddess gives the kouros the tools to acquire that knowledge himself: